intel/zephyr.js/docs/net.md

 ### Socket.resume
 `void resume(void)`

-Allow a socket to resume receiving data after a call to `pause`
+Allow a socket to resume receiving data after a call to `pause`.

 ### Socket.setTimeout
 `void setTimeout(Number time, callback ontimeout)`

 Set a socket timeout.
-This will start a timer on the socket which will expire in the set amount of `time` if there has been no activity on the socket.
+This will start a timer on the socket which will expire in `time` milliseconds if there has been no activity on the socket.
 The `ontimeout` parameter, if specified, will register a listener for the `timeout` event.